Determining the Cause of Your Eye Floaters

 In most cases, floaters are not cause for concern.
 However, if they appear or increase rapidly, this may indicate a retinal tear.
 The vitreous may be pulling on the retina, which is located at the back of the eye.
 The tear could also cause blood to leak into your eye.
 The blood may cast additional shadows across your vision.
 If the tear goes untreated, vitreous may accumulate behind the retina, leading to full detachment.
 Retinal detachment can cause complete vision loss.

-With a timely diagnosis, Dr. Justo can typically prevent retinal detachment and save your vision.
+With a timely diagnosis, Dr. Justo or one of his Medical Optometrists, Dr. Mark Yates or Dr. Emily Marsh, can typically prevent retinal detachment and save your vision.
 If you experience a sudden onset of floaters, you should obtain an evaluation within 24 hours.
-Dr. Justo will see you within this vital timeframe.
-To perform an examination, he will dilate your eye with eye drops.
-Then he will use a special magnifying device to look through your eye and examine your retina.
-If he identifies a tear, he will recommend immediate treatment.
+Our providers will see you within this vital timeframe.
+To perform an examination, we will dilate your eye with eye drops.
+Then we will use a special magnifying device to look through your eye and examine your retina.
+If we identify a tear, we will recommend immediate treatment.

-Dr. Justo may recommend one of several treatment options:
+Dr. Justo, Dr. Yates and Dr. Marsh may recommend one of several treatment options:

 - Cryopexy: The doctor can use a small instrument to freeze the cells around the tear.
 This treatment will create scar tissue, which will help the retina re-adhere to your eye.